exemplar-codes/react-web-template/README.md

 2. `npm run dev` - start dev server
 3. `npm run predeploy && npm run deploy` - deploy latest commit to github pages.
 No manual work is needed.
 Just visit the URL, it should be live!

 ## Using repo as template (optional)

 1. Fork this repo on GitHub to start a new project.
 2. Run `npm run fix_package_json_for_current_repo`.
 This fixes the `homepage` and `name` keys, which are needed for GitHub pages deployment.
 3. Add package.json and commit.

 ## Notes

 - Tip: Use [`pnpm`](https://pnpm.io/installation#using-npm) instead of `npm` for even faster installation time.
 - Deletable/starter code is marked by an underscore at the end.
 Folders and contents like this can be deleted without affecting Vite.

+## Tools

+1. [Tailwind](https://tailwindcss.com/) - added node package to project, so sorting of classes works.
+Install prettier (to activate sorting) and tailwind (intellisense) on vscode.